Esri/i3s-spec/docs/1.7/nodePages.cmn.md

 # nodePages

 Nodes objects are stored contiguously in what can be seen as a _flat_ array of nodes.
 This array can be accessed by fixed-size pages of nodes for better requests efficiency.
-All pages contains exactly `layer.nodePages.nodesPerPage` nodes, except for the last page (that may contain less).
+All pages contain exactly `layer.nodePages.nodesPerPage` nodes, except for the last page (that may contain less).
 The children are an array of numbers.

 We use an integer ID to map a node to its page as follow:
  ```